Gravitational Anomalies in nAdS$_2$/nCFT$_1$: Holographic renormalisation: UV perspective

 which is clearly not gauge invariant.
 It is as well finite, and methods for holographic renormalisation are not capable to fix finite counterterms unless another principle (or symmetry) is advocated for.
 From the 2D point of view, ${I}_{\scaleto{\text{rCS}}{4pt}}$ is a gauge invariant action which makes the introduction of \eqref{eq:extra1} somewhat awkward.
 The only meaningful observation we can make at this stage is that \eqref{eq:extra1} can be achieved by integrating by parts either the first or second term in \eqref{eq:KKreducedCS} and arranging time derivatives appropriately.
 This all illustrates that important parts of the anomalies are lost in the 2D theory (\ref{eq:2Daction}), in particular if we don't make reference to the parent theory.
 Notably our one-point functions (\ref{eq:cch1}) lead to conserved currents (\ref{eq:conservedcurrents}), while in \eqref{eq:diffexp} we still encounter the effects of the gravitational anomaly.

-It is instructive to compare our results with the dimensional reduction of the covariant stress tensor \eqref{eq:STTMG1}.
-Even though this choice of stress tensor does not comply with a variational principle, we simply inquire what the map \eqref{eq:map23} predicts in 2D.
+It is instructive to also compare our results with the dimensional reduction of the covariant stress tensor $t_{ij}$ in \eqref{eq:STTMG1}.
+Even though this choice of stress tensor does not comply with a variational principle, we will simply inquire what the map \eqref{eq:ch23} predicts in 2D.
 The result is